-The RX10SDC is a 12V DC powered POCSAG receiver decoder equipped with 10 individually switchable relays, a Common relay and an RS232 serial port.
+The RX10 is a POCSAG receiver decoder equipped with 10 individually switchable relays, a Common relay and an RS232 serial port.

 A full function PC programming utility allows each relay to be configured to respond to a transmitted RIC (receiver identity code) or a range of RIC's.
-This will allow the user to independently energise (Close), de-energise (Open) or alternate (Toggle) the state of each relay by transmitting specified RIC's or ranges of RIC's.
+This will allow the user to independently energise (Close), de-energise (Open) or alternate (Toggle) the state of each relay by transmitting specified RIC's or ranges of RIC's\.